jprusaki/fragmenter/README.md

   `fragmenter` does, disables these typographic features.
 - Be mindful of performance.
 Splitting many elements can be computationally expensive, especially for large amounts of text.
-If you need to apply custom styles to a large text, you best choice is typography, not lettering.
+If you need to apply custom styles to a large text, your best choice is typography, not lettering.

 ## Contributing